-(see, amongst others, Chapman 1998 and Pettit 2001).
-Moreover, for any system of multiple propositions with certain logical interconnections, collective inconsistencies under propositionwise majority voting are possible.
-The aim of the present section is to illustrate that the present method of determining the probability of collective inconsistencies under propositionwise majority voting is applicable to other problems of aggregation over multiple propositions too.
-I will discuss two applications of the method, first an application to the disjunctive version of the doctrinal paradox, and second an application to the conjunctive version of the paradox with more than two premises.
+So far we have discussed only one specific version of a problem of aggregation over multiple interconnected propositions, namely the conjunctive version of the doctrinal paradox, where the conjunction of two premises is a necessary and sufficient condition for a conclusion.
+It is known that the paradox can be generalized.
+Disjunctive versions of the paradox have been discussed, as well as extensions to more than two propositions (see, amongst others, Chapman 1998 and Pettit 2001).
+Moreover, for any system of multiple propositions with certain logical interconnections, collective inconsistencies under propositionwise majority voting are possible (List and Pettit 2002a).
+The aim of the present section is to illustrate that the present method of determining the probability of collective inconsistencies under propositions too.
+I will discuss two applications of the method, first an application to the disjunctive version of the paradox, and second an application to the conjunctive version of the paradox, and premises.

-4.1.
-The Disjunctive Version of the Doctrinal Paradox
+4.1 The Disjunctive Version of the Doctrinal Paradox